Project

 That said, I think you would be well advised to take steps to deal with a non-graceful shutdown.
 I don't know the particulars of your system, but most embedded devices get the power yanked from underneath them more often than not.

-RE: Graceful shutdown at what level? - Added by Helmut Forren over 10 years ago
+RE: Graceful shutdown at what level? - Added by Helmut Forren about 11 years ago

 Michael & Tim: